netflex-sdk/pages/README.md

 ## Contributing

-Thank you for considering contributing to the Netflex Structure!
+Thank you for considering contributing to the Netflex Pages!
 Please read the [contribution guide](CONTRIBUTING.md).

 ## Code of Conduct